Headache and neck pain relief for busy professionals in Melbourne CBD. We use evidence based treatments to get to the root cause

 - Wear clothes that allow you to move freely, such as gym wear or similar clothing.

 - We value your time and do our best to be punctual.
 We ask that you arrive on time so that you can receive enough time for your consultation.
+Allow up to 40 minutes for your 1st appointment.
 We also realise that your plans can change and it may be necessary to reschedule an appointment.
 We ask that you give us as much notice as possible, preferably at least 48 hours notice.
 This enables us to make the appointment available for someone else who is in need of treatment.
 Otherwise the full appointment fee may be charged for a missed appointment.

 - Allow 40 minutes for your first consultation.
 This includes a detailed health history, physical exam, functional assessments, orthopaedic or neurologic tests.
 These tests require unrestricted movements.
 This is why gym wear is recommended.
 Some tests may require access to the skin on your arms or legs.